nathan-lindstedt/congress_districts/README.md

 Included in this project are three main component files: **data_prep.py**, **development.py**, and **pipeline.py**

-The script **data_prep.py** retrieves the ACS variables using the Census API, prepares the datasets, performs the SVD, and determines the top feature contributions in the calculated components.
-It requires a registered Census API key (see: https://api.census.gov/data/key_signup.html).
+The script **data_prep.py** extracts the ACS variables from the NHGIS data, prepares the datasets, performs the SVD, and determines the top feature contributions in the calculated components.

 The script **development.py** is for local development and allows the user to run the XGBoost model and metrics without the need for an AWS account.